7/7 Ripple Effect: Content

-The film poses numerous questions about the events surrounding the attacks and presents alternative theories for who was behind them.
-The film implicates the Metropolitan Police and Tony Blair and claims that the true perpetrators of the attacks were MI5 and/or Mossad, who tricked the four men into travelling to London with rucksacks, in order to provide CCTV footage later to be used as evidence in the investigation of the attacks.
-It alleges that the four bombers were actually murdered in Canary Wharf and did not die as suicide bombers in the explosions on the three tube trains and one bus where the attacks took place.
+The film questions events surrounding the attacks and presents alternative theories for who was behind them.
+The film makes unfounded accusations against the Metropolitan Police and Tony Blair, claiming that the true perpetrators of the attacks were MI5 and/or Mossad, who supposedly tricked the four men into travelling to London with rucksacks, in order to provide CCTV footage later to be used as evidence in the investigation of the attacks.
+It alleges that the four bombers were actually murdered in Canary Wharf, and did not die as suicide bombers in the explosions on the three London Underground tube trains and one bus where the attacks took place.
 This thesis was taken up in the book on the London Bombings Terror on the Tube.

 Critical reception

 An episode of the BBC programme The Conspiracy Files titled "7/7", which first aired on 20 June 2009, addressed part of the claims made in the film as well as other theories surrounding the attacks.
 The programme also revealed Muad'Dib to be John Hill from Sheffield, tracking him down to an address in Kells in the Republic of Ireland.